 I have lived in India for my entire life, but some things have intrigued me.
-One of the things that bugs me and for which I have no immediate explanation, is that why a great number of educated Indians become agitated when India is referred to as a Hindu country?
+One of the things that bug me and for which I have no immediate explanation, is that why a great number of educated Indians become agitated when India is referred to as a Hindu country?

 The facts are palpably clear that the majority (almost 80%) is Hindus and also Hindu tradition dates back to 5000BC.
 This was a time when most other civilizations were in the Stone Age.
 Another facet that must be mentioned is that Westerners from Europe and America are attracted to India because of Hinduism and for no other reason.
-Despite this there is educated elite that wishes to deny the ancient roots of Hinduism and the deep philosophy that can be traced to thousands of years before Muhammed or Christ appeared.
+Despite this, there is an educated elite that wishes to deny the ancient roots of Hinduism and the deep philosophy that can be traced to thousands of years before Muhammed or Christ appeared.

-To my mind this approach looks strange.
-A little dissection shows that these so called elite seem to have a problem only with “Hindu” India.
+To my mind, this approach looks strange.
+A little dissection shows that these so-called elite seem to have a problem only with “Hindu” India.
 They have no qualms with the “Muslim” or “Christian” countries.
-An example may perhaps bring out the hypocrisy of these so called Hindu elite.
+An example may perhaps bring out the hypocrisy of these so-called Hindu elite.

 Germany is a nation with a long and tortured history.
 It has seen the rise of Hitler with his race policies.
 But now it is a secular country.
 The dominant faith is Christian and only 59 percent of the population is registered with the two big Christian churches (Protestant and Catholic).

-Despite only 59% having registered as Christians the German nation today is bracketed as a Christian nation.
-Nobody seems to having any objections to this terminology, but India which is 80% Hindu is objected by many to being called a Hindu nation.
+Despite only 59% have registered as Christians the German nation today is bracketed as a Christian nation.
+Nobody seems to have any objections to this terminology, but India which is 80% Hindu is objected by many to being called a Hindu nation.
 I will remind readers that Angela Merkel, the Chancellor, stressed Germany had Christian roots.
 People can’t forget that in 2012 she exhorted the people of Germany to go back to their Christian roots.

-There is no agitation in Germany to considering Germany a Christian nation, though the past history of Christianity in Europe is far from reassuring.
+There is no agitation in Germany to considering Germany a Christian nation, though the history of Christianity in Europe is far from reassuring.
 The Baltic States were Christianized by the sword.
 Entire indigenous tribes in America were converted at sword point.
-Even in Germany 1200 years back Emperor Karl the Great in an act of tyranny ordered the death sentence for all and sundry who refused to be baptized.
+Even in Germany 1200 years back, Emperor Karl the Great in an act of tyranny ordered the death sentence for all and sundry who refused to be baptized.

-Those times, are of course over and Christianity is much more liberal now.
+Those times are of course over and Christianity is much more liberal now.
 Many are leaving the church who does not agree with the dogmatic policy of Christ as the only savior.